-As part of the acquisition of Callidus, we will be obligated to make additional payments to the former stockholders of Callidus upon the achievement by the Company of certain clinical milestones of up to \$35 million and regulatory approval milestones of up to \$105 million as set forth in the merger agreement, provided that the aggregate consideration shall not exceed \$130 million.
+As part of the acquisition of Callidus, we will be obligated to make additional payments to the former stockholders of Callidus upon the achievement by the Company of certain clinical milestones of up to \$35 million and regulatory approval milestones of up to \$105 million as set forth in the merger agreement.
 We may, at our election, satisfy certain milestone payments identified in the merger agreement aggregating \$40 million in shares of our Common Stock (calculated based on a price per share equal to the average of the last closing bid price per share for the Common Stock on The NASDAQ Global Select Market for the ten trading days immediately preceding the date of payment).
-The milestone payments not permitted to be satisfied in Common Stock (as well as any payments that the we are permitted to, but choose not to, satisfy in Common Stock), as a result of the terms of the merger agreement, the rules of The NASDAQ Global Select Market, or otherwise, will be paid in cash.
+The milestone payments not permitted to be satisfied in Common Stock (as well as any payments that we are permitted to, but choose not to, satisfy in Common Stock), as a result of the terms of the merger agreement, the rules of The NASDAQ Global Select Market, or otherwise, will be paid in cash.
 During the second quarter of 2016, we reached the first clinical milestone for Callidus, which was the dosing of the first patient in a Phase 1 or 2 study.
 The milestone payment for this event was \$6.0 million which was paid in the Company's stock during the second quarter of 2016.
+See "-Note 10.
+Assets and Liabilities at Fair Value", in our Notes to Consolidated Financial Statements for more details.

 As part of the acquisition of MiaMed, we will be obligated to make additional payments to the former stockholders of MiaMed upon the achievement by the Company of certain clinical milestones of up to \$8 million, regulatory approval milestones of up to \$10 million, and commercial milestones up to \$65 million.
 Any milestone payment may be satisfied in cash, shares of Common Stock, or a combination of both.
-The milestone payments not permitted to be satisfied in Common Stock (as well as any payments that the we are permitted to, but choose not to, satisfy in Common Stock), as a result of the terms of the merger agreement, the rules of The NASDAQ Global Select Market, or otherwise, will be paid in cash.
+The milestone payments not permitted to be satisfied in Common Stock (as well as any payments that we are permitted to, but choose not to, satisfy in Common Stock), as a result of the terms of the merger agreement, the rules of The NASDAQ Global Select Market, or otherwise, will be paid in cash.
 No milestone payments in connection with the acquisition of MiaMed have been paid.